kpandey008/DiffuseVAE/README.md

-# VAEDM
+# DiffuseVAE
-A combination of VAE's and Diffusion Models for Image superresolution
+A generative model to enable efficient, controllable and high-fidelity generation from low-dimensional latents